Saedzzz/BMW-used-cars-data-analyst-and-price-predicion/README.md

 ---
 ## Connecting the Database to Python.
 The PostgreSQL database was connected to Python using `SQLAlchemy` and `pandas` to perform exploratory data analysis and modeling.

 ---
+## Exploratory Data Analysis (EDA) in Python

+After cleaning the data, we performed EDA to understand price trends and key relationships between features:

+1. **Price Distribution**
+   - Visualized the distribution of used BMW car prices using a histogram.
+   - Observed the majority of cars fall within a mid-range price bracket, with fewer very expensive or very cheap listings.

+2. **Price vs Mileage**
+   - Scatter plot of price against mileage.
+   - Shows a clear trend that higher mileage generally corresponds to lower prices, as expected.

+3. **Average Price by Model**
+   - Calculated the average price for each BMW model and plotted as a bar chart.
+   - Identified which models are generally more expensive on the used market.

+These visualizations helped identify patterns and relationships that will inform feature engineering and predictive modeling.

+---